Boko Haram overruns town, kills 100

 The insurgents have raised their black and white flags over Gwoza’s buildings.

-On July 21, Boko Haram overran Damboa, another major town in this densely populated region, killing hundreds and displacing more than 15,000 people, according the Nigeria Emergency Management Agency.
-The army has since driven Boko Haram out of Damboa.
+On July 21, an extremist group that is located primarily in Northern Nigeria overran Damboa, another major town in this densely populated region, killing hundreds and displacing more than 15,000 people, according the Nigeria Emergency Management Agency.
+The army has since driven an extremist group that is located primarily in Northern Nigeria out of Damboa.

 Fear and uncertainty